Hebrews 11

 “By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
 By his faith he condemned the world and became heir of the righteousness that is in keeping with faith.”
 Hebrews 11:7

-The faith demonstrated by Noah.
-Noah was ‘instructed by God’, ‘chrematistheis’.
-The same word is used in Acts 11:26 where disciples are ‘called by God’ Christians.
+The faith demonstrated by Noah is seen in that he was ‘instructed by God’, The greek word is ‘chrematistheis’.
+The same word is used in Acts 11:26, where disciples are ‘called by God’ Christians.
 The word ‘chrematistheis’ is used in classical Greek for ‘to make known by an oracle’.

-Noah ‘took heed’, and here the word means ‘to act cautiously, to reverence, ‘eulabeomai’.
+Noah ‘took heed’, and here the word means ‘to act cautiously, to reverence, in Greek is the word ‘eulabeomai’.
 He constructed an ark.
 He ‘equipped, fitted out the ark’, and in obeying God and acting on faith in this way, he ‘condemned the world.’

 He condemned the world.
 His act of building, at God’s command, announced to the world that it was under condemnation, that God had pronounced a sentence on it.

-The word ‘world’ is ‘kosmos’, and refers to organized society.
+The word ‘world’ is ‘kosmos’ in Greek, and refers to organized society.
 His faith not only saved his family, but through it, he also ‘became the heir (owner or possessor) of righteousness’.

 Imagine the ridicule he bore whilst he was building!
 Imagine how eagerly his neighbours seized whatever he left behind when he entered the ark!
 And then see Noah becoming the only land-owner in the world!